 Eyewitnesses help Kenner police nab man accused of critically injuring 8-year-old in hit and run

-KENNER - A man is behind bars after allegedly hitting an 8-year-old with his vehicle, getting out of his automobile and seeing bystanders rush to render aid to the child before taking fleeing the scene in his vehicle, WWL-TV reports.
+KENNER - A man is behind bars after allegedly hitting an 8-year-old boy with his vehicle in an incident that left the child critically injured.

+According to WWL-TV , authorities classified the crime as a hit and run, saying that after the man's vehicle hit the boy, the man briefly got out of his automobile to assess the situation while bystanders rushed to render aid to the child.
+It was at this point, that the man allegedly fled the scene.

 Bystanders who saw what happened during the Sunday (Feb.
-28) night Vintage Drive hit and run in Kenner told police they were shocked to see the driver of the Jeep hit the child, and knowing what he'd done to the boy, simply drive away.
+28) night Vintage Drive crash in Kenner told police they were shocked to see the driver of the Jeep hit the child, and with full knowledge of what he'd done to the boy, simply hop into his vehicle and drive away.

 “It’s terrible, you know,” area resident, Danny Fender, told reporters.
 “Especially that he took off and left.
 Got out of the truck and supposedly looked at him and left."